top of page

 AUTHOR PITTACUS LORE

-I AM NUMBER FOUR (BOOK 1 OF THE LORIEN LEGACIES SERIES)
+I AM NUMBER FOUR (BOOK 1)

 Nine of us came here.
 We look like you.
 We talk like you.
 We live among you.
 But we are not you.
 We can do things you dream of doing.
 We have powers you dream of having.
 We are stronger and faster than anything you have ever seen.
 We are the superheroes you worship in movies and comic books—but we are real.